 UNSC Infinity ('Halo' franchise)

-The beautiful Infinity base in Halo is not only pretty to look at, but also a useful vessel for getting places.
-The ceremonial flagship for the United Nations Space Command, the Infinity is equipped with sublight and translight power, and able to avoid enemy attacks with the use of energy shields, according to Halopedia.
+The beautiful Infinity base in the Halo series of videogames is not only pretty to look at, but also a useful vessel for getting places.
+The ceremonial flagship for the United Nations Space Command, the Infinity is equipped with sublight and translight power, and able to avoid enemy attacks with the use of energy shields, according to Halopedia (opens in new tab).
 The crew on board has the latest in entertainment, including a biosphere (said to rival natural parks on Earth) and a bar, called the Full Moon.
 To communicate with allies across long distances, Infinity even has superluminal communications capabilities.
 Now, if only there wasn't a war to fight, we could really enjoy a nice vacation on this ship.

 NEXT: A machine with hidden depths

 Since it's first broadcast in 1963, Doctor Who has become something of a British institution.
 From long scarves to Daleks, Cybermen to Sea Devils, and even the villainous Kandyman (an evil robot constructed from sweets, according to Television Heavan (opens in new tab)), it's not a show that's ever been short on imagination.
 As such it's no surprise that the titular timelords ship appears less like a futuristic vessell and more like a 1960's Police Box, but once you get inside the magic really starts to happen.
-At first glance, TARDIS appears like a mere time-travel machine, whisking characters back to chat with people like author Mary Shelley, inventor Nicholas Tesla and nurse Mary Seacole.
+At first glance, the TARDIS appears like a mere time-travel machine, whisking characters back to chat with people like author Mary Shelley, inventor Nicholas Tesla and nurse Mary Seacole.
 But it's much more innovative than that.
-It not only can travel through time, but also space, taking the characters to adventures on space stations or planets such as Skaro, the home of the Daleks.
-First-time visitors are always surprised at how big the interior is — "It's bigger on the inside", is the famous line — as well as the ability of TARDIS to blend into its surroundings.
-Not only this, but the TARDIS itself is a living being which withstand gunfire, falling from great heights or even entering a planet's atmosphere; indeed, it appears the only thing that will easily kill a TARDIS is to have one TARDIS materialize around another, a process catchily named a "Time Ram" (opens in new tab).
+It travel through time, but also space, taking the characters to adventures on space stations or planets such as Skaro, the home of the Daleks.
+First-time visitors are always surprised at how big the interior is — "It's bigger on the inside", is the famous line — as well as the ability of the TARDIS to blend into its surroundings.
+Not only this, but the TARDIS itself is a living being which withstand gunfire, falling from great heights or even entering a planet's atmosphere.
+Although there are ways to damage a TARDIS, one of the only sure fire methods is to have one TARDIS materialize around another, a process catchily named a "Time Ram" (opens in new tab).

 NEXT: A plucky warrior